idvorkin/techdiary/notes/machine-learning.md

 ## The steps in training an ML model.

-Just like traditional programming progresses through requirements, design, implementation, and testing there is set of steps required for ML.
+Traditional programming progresses through requirements, design, implementation, and testing.
+Likewise there is a set of steps required for ML.

 ### Requirements gathering and problem definition
 ### Exploratory Data analysis